 A dash of child labour, a pinch of deforestation, and a sprinkle of unfair wages.
 Do you know what’s in your make-up?

-The make-up industry has been hitting the headlines recently with some damning reports on the sourcing, mining and processing of a key ingredient of many make-up items: mica.
-Why is this natural mineral causing such controversy and is it the only issue in the make-up supply chain?
-Georgina Rawes from Ethical Consumer reports on their latest findings for Moral Fibres, when investigating some of the most popular make-up brands.
+The make-up industry has been hitting the headlines recently with some damning reports on the sourcing, mining, and processing of a key ingredient of many make-up items: mica.
+Why is this natural mineral causing such controversy?
+And is mica the only issue in the make-up supply chain?
+We investigate, so you can know what ingredients to avoid in your makeup.

 Despite the recent headlines these practices have been known about and challenged by campaigners for a decade.
 So surely this mica doesn’t end up in our cosmetic products here in the UK…

 In our recent investigations into the make-up industry, we discovered that all of the make-up brands that we examined used mica in their products.
 This makes it a difficult ingredient to avoid when buying makeup.
 However, only one mainstream brand had a clear policy on mica mining.

 It is clear from the absence of policies and statements from cosmetics companies that illegally sourced mica could well be contained within the products that are sold here in the UK.

 Lush made a pledge to remove mica from their products back in 2014 as they didn’t have the “purchasing power or local knowledge” to stay and make a difference.
 However, they have spoken out about the difficulties that they faced in doing this.
 When trying to switch to synthetic mica they found that it also contains traces of natural mica.
 “We had no idea how difficult it would be,” said Stephanie Boyd, PR Manager for Lush.

 Green People specifically stated that they do not use mica mined from India and instead source it from Malaysia.